Mubarak-M/pdfsplit/README.md

 The `directory_split` function enables users to extract pages using specified keywords across multiple PDF files in a single function call.
-It offers the same functionality found in the `pdf_split` function.
+It offers the same functionality found in the `keyword_split` function.
 Below is an example demonstrating the extraction within a single directory.